Developed by: Midway

 It looks rudimentary now, but back then, digitized actors weren’t something we’d seen before.
 It added a level of realism to the already brutal fracas we were viewing on the screen.
-It wasn’t just that you could rip somebody’s head off, it was the shower of blood that accompanied by the shower of blood AND the dangling spinal cord to boot.
+It wasn’t just that you could rip somebody’s head off, it was the shower of blood that accompanied the revolting act AND the dangling spinal cord to boot.
 This was gore for the sake of gore, and that was unacceptably shocking to many.

 Of course, we had to try it on the Genesis.
 There wasn’t a code on the Super Nintendo that enabled blood, and we NEEDED TO SEE BLOOD, OK?
 Despite it having zero consequences on the gameplay itself, our young impressionable minds wanted to experience the taboo.